RESEARCH STARTER

 Study of Rock Magnetism

 A magnetometer useful in the study of rock magnetism is the superconducting rock magnetometer (SCM).
-Superconductivity is the phenomenon of a material's losing its resistance to electric current at low temperatures.
+Superconductivity is the phenomenon of a material losing its resistance to electric current at low temperatures.
 Liquid helium is used to cool a portion of the magnetometer, composed of a cylinder of lead closed at one end.
 As the lead cools, it becomes superconducting, and if done in a region of low magnetic-field intensity, this low field is “trapped” inside the cylinder.
 Magnetic field sensors known as SQUIDS (or superconducting quantum interference devices) are very sensitive to low-intensity magnetic fields.
 The sample is lowered into the device, and its electronic display shows the intensity of the sample's magnetization.
 Such devices are useful in studying the rock magnetism of low-intensity sedimentary rocks.

 The Curie temperature is important for establishing the thermal remanent magnetization for igneous rocks.
-A sample of a particular ferromagnetic material in a magnetic field is heated and the temperature is measured; the sample's Curie temperature is determined when the pull of the magnetic field on the sample weakens.
+A sample of a particular ferromagnetic material in a magnetic field is heated, and the temperature is measured; the sample's Curie temperature is determined when the pull of the magnetic field on the sample weakens.
 The Curie point for various ferromagnetic materials is established by this method.
 Once that is done, the procedure is reversed.
 A sample of an unknown ferromagnetic material can be heated in a magnetic field to determine its Curie point, which can then be compared with the established table of values to identify the magnetic mineral.
 This method does not establish the exact composition of the material, but it does narrow down the possibilities, which is of value because other methods for determining composition are more expensive.
 In addition, it has been discovered that Curie temperature is not the only factor critical to the recording process.
-At the Curie point, the material is ferromagnetic but the recording ability is weak.
+At the Curie point, the material is ferromagnetic, but the recording ability is weak.
 The material has to cool through the blocking temperature for recording stability.
 Thereafter, magnetic minerals are magnetically stable for periods of billions of years.

 Another area of study is the determination of the best grain size and shape for magnetic recording.
 Researchers experiment with different sizes and shapes of magnetic grains in magnetic fields of various strengths and directions and measure their responses to changes.
-It was found that crystals of magnetic materials such as magnetite develop features known as domains.
+It was found that crystals of magnetic materials, such as magnetite develop features known as domains.
 These are areas where the atoms are aligned in one direction and produce the unified magnetic field for the domain.
-A small crystal has only one domain that can easily shift to another direction; therefore small crystals are poor recorders.
+A small crystal has only one domain that can easily shift to another direction; therefore, small crystals are poor recorders.
 If the crystal is quite large, it has many domains in which it is again easy to shift direction.
 Crystals with one large domain or several small domains are magnetically “hard” in that it is more difficult to shift the magnetic alignment.
-For magnetite, these are dust-sized particles, around 0.03 micron in diameter.
+For magnetite, these are dust-sized particles, around 0.03 microns in diameter.

 Methods of “Magnetic Cleaning”